alexbeletsky/backbone-computedfields/README.md

 ##Model changes

-In case of depended field is changed,
+In case of depended field is changed, computed field is automatically updated

 ```js
 model.set({vatRate: 5});